-The Fund has not declared cash or stock dividends to date, but it has no restrictions that may limit its ability to pay dividends in the future.
+The Fund has not declared cash dividends to date.
+Stock dividends of two percent (2%) as of record date were declared in 2006 and 2007.
+It has no restrictions that may limit its ability to pay stock or cash dividends in the future.

 The Board of Directors of the Fund has the power to fix and determine the amount to be reserved or provided for declaration and payment of dividends from the Fund's unrestricted retained earnings.
-The amount of such dividends (either in cash, stock, property or a combination of the foregoing) will depend on the Fund's profits, cash flows, capital expenditure, financial condition, and will follow SEC's guidelines on determining retained earnings available for dividend declaration.
-The existence of surplus profit arising from the operation of the Fund is needed before a dividend can be declared.
+The amount of such dividends (either in cash, stock, property or a combination of the foregoing) will depend on the Fund's profits, cash flows, capital expenditure, financial condition, and other factors, and will follow SEC's guidelines on determining retained earnings available for dividend declaration.
+The existence of surplus profit is a condition precedent before a dividend can be declared.
 The surplus profits or income must be a bona fide income founded upon actual earnings or profits.
 Actual earnings or profits shall be the net income for the year based on the audited financial statements, adjusted for unrealized items, which are considered not available for dividend declaration.
-Taking into account the Fund's cash flows, capital expenditure, investment objectives and financial condition, at least 10% of actual earnings or profits may be declared by the Board of Directors as dividends.
+Taking into account the Fund's cash flows, capital expenditure, investment objective and financial condition, at least 10% of the actual earnings or profits may be declared by the Board of Directors as dividends.

 Cash dividends and property dividends may be declared by the Board of Directors and no stockholder approval is required.
-Stock dividends paid on the Offer Shares are subject to approval by both the Board of Directors and the stockholders representing at least two-thirds (2/3) of the outstanding capital stock of the Fund at a stockholders' meeting called for such purpose.
+Stock dividends are subject to approval by both the Board of Directors and the stockholders representing at least two-thirds (2/3) of the outstanding capital stock of the Fund at a stockholders' meeting called for such purpose.